 Multiple Linear Regression in Excel with Data Analysis ToolPak

-We’ll use Excel’s Data Analysis ToolPak to perform the multiple regression.
-This built-in software is easy to use and offers comprehensive statistical results, such as p values, R squared, etc., which help determine the independent variables that have a significant impact on the dependent variable.
+Excel’s Data Analysis ToolPak is a built in software to perform multiple regression.
+It’s easy to use and offers comprehensive statistical results, such as p values, R squared, etc., which help determine the independent variables that have a significant impact on the dependent variable.
+To use this tool, we need to activate it first.

 Steps: